ParkerSwinton/fullstack-js-crud-exercise/README.md

 # Plexxis Interview Exercise

+## My Solution

+I created a simple Plexxis Employee CRUD application using React for the front end, and Express for the back end.
+I also used morgan for logging the server activities and body-parser for parsing requests.
+My focus was on making the app incredibly intuitive and functional.
+I completed all of the basic requirements and numbers 2 and 3 of the bonus objectives as well.
+I will briefly outline how I completed the requirements underneath the requirements themselves.

 ## Requirements

 Create a simple but impressive (looks good, works well, has intuitive design, etc.) CRUD application that can do the following:

-1. Retrieve employees from a REST API
+1. &#x2713; Retrieve employees from a REST API

+- GET request using a useEffect hook with an empty dependency array.

-2. Display the employees in a React application
+2. &#x2713; Display the employees in a React application

+- Displayed the employees using a table which includes edit and delete buttons for individual rows.

-3. Has UI mechanisms for creating and deleting employees
+3. &#x2713; Has UI mechanisms for creating and deleting employees

+- Add new employee form at the bottom of the page and individual delete buttons for employees already in the table.
+POST and DELETE requests as necessary (on form submission or delete button click respectively).
+Form requires all fields to be completed before submitting.

-4. Has API endpoints for creating and deleting employees
+4. &#x2713; Has API endpoints for creating and deleting employees

+- API endpoints at /api/employees and /api/employees/:id respectively.
+POST validates the request before creating the employee to ensure correct usage.
+DELETE ensures the employee exists prior to removal.

-5. Edit your version of the `README.md` file to explain to us what things you did, where you focussed your effort, etc.
+5. &#x2713; Edit your version of the `README.md` file to explain to us what things you did, where you focussed your effort, etc.

 _Read over the `Bonus` objectives and consider tackling those items as well_

 ## Bonus (Highly Encouraged)

 1. Use a relational database to store the data (SQLite, MariaDB, Postgres)
-2. UI mechanisms to edit/update employee data
+2. &#x2713; UI mechanisms to edit/update employee data

+- Similar to the delete button, there is an edit button with each employee entry.
+When clicked it opens a dialog box with a form auto-filled with the employee's current information to be edited/updated as desired.
+PUT request on form submission, dialog box can be canceled as well with no request.

-3. Add API endpoint to update employee data
+3. &#x2713; Add API endpoint to update employee data

+- API endpoint at /api/employees/:id to update employee data.
+It checks for existence of the employee and ensures the id matches before updating the data and returning the updated employee.

 4. Use [React Table](https://react-table.js.org)

 ## Other Technologies